raditya1117/HoneyBadger/python-errors/article.md

          ^
 SyntaxError: '(' was never closed
 ```
-Just like the parentheses, if we miss the ending bracket while defining a list, the program runs into SyntaxError with the message `SyntaxError: '[' was never closed`, as shown below:
+Just like parentheses, if we miss the closing bracket while defining a list, the program runs into `SyntaxError` with the message `SyntaxError: '[' was never closed`, as shown below:

 ```py
 my_list=[1,2,3